-Clean Beauty Products How to Make a Homemade Bath Bomb By Jenn Savedge Writer University of Strathclyde Ithaca College Jenn Savedge is an environmental author and lecturer.
-She’s a former national park ranger who has written three books on eco-friendly living our editorial process Updated April 4, 2021 Share Twitter Pinterest Email ANGHI / Getty Images Clean Beauty Products Tips & Techniques Overview 20 minutes - 30 minutes 2 - 4 bath bombs (varies by size) Intermediate If you love taking a bath — and really, who doesn't? — you may have been intrigued by the lush displays of bath bombs on sale at your favorite department store or pharmacy.
+Clean Beauty Products How to Make a Homemade Bath Bomb By Jenn Savedge Jenn Savedge Writer University of Strathclyde Ithaca College Jenn Savedge is an environmental author and lecturer.
+She’s a former national park ranger who has written three books on eco-friendly living Learn about our editorial process Updated April 4, 2021 Share Twitter Pinterest Email ANGHI / Getty Images Clean Beauty Products Tips & Techniques Overview Total Time: 20 - 30 minutes Yield: 2 - 4 bath bombs (varies by size) Skill Level: Beginner If you love taking a bath — and really, who doesn't? — you may have been intrigued by the lush displays of bath bombs on sale at your favorite department store or pharmacy.
 These fun and fizzy additions to your bath typically come in every scent, color and shape imaginable.
 They also tend to be a bit on the pricey side.
 But don't worry: If you want to enjoy the luxury of a bath bomb without breaking the bank, we've got you covered.
 Here's how to make a homemade DIY version.
-What You'll Need Equipment Bath bomb molds Whisk Mixing bowls Measuring cups and spoons Materials 1/2 cup baking soda 1/4 cup corn starch 1/4 cup citric acid 1/4 cup Epsom salts 1 tsp essential oil of your choice 1 tsp vegetable or olive oil 1 to 2 tsp water 1 to 2 drops food coloring (optional) Decorative add-ons like chia seeds, flower petals, sea salts, or herbs (optional) Instructions Combine the Ingredients Mix all of your dry ingredients in one bowl and your wet ingredients in another.
+What You'll Need Equipment Bath bomb molds Whisk Mixing bowls Measuring cups and spoons Materials 1/2 cup baking soda 1/4 cup corn starch 1/4 cup citric acid 1/4 cup Epsom salts 1 tsp essential oil of your choice 1 tsp vegetable or olive oil 1 to 2 tsp water 1 to 2 drops food coloring (optional) Decorative add-ons like chia seeds, flower petals, sea salts, or herbs (optional) Instructions Combine the Ingredients Mix your ingredients together slowly to keep them from reacting.
+Daria_Cherry / Shutterstock Mix all of your dry ingredients in one bowl and your wet ingredients in another.
 (Leave out the decorative add-ons for now.)
 Then slowly pour your wet ingredients into the dry, and mix thoroughly with a whisk.
-Mix your ingredients together slowly to keep them from reacting.
-Daria_Cherry / Shutterstock Add the Decorative Touches If you want to get fancy, now is the time to do it.
+Add the Decorative Touches Now is the time to add any final flourishes to your mold.
+Daria_Cherry / Shutterstock If you want to get fancy, now is the time to do it.
 You can add chia seeds, rosemary leaves, flower petals or buds, or Himalayan sea salts to your mold to decorate your bath bombs and add some extra awesome to your bath.
 You can also skip this part and get right down to molding.
-Now is the time to add any final flourishes to your mold.
-Daria_Cherry / Shutterstock Fill the Mold Now that you have your mixture looking and smelling how you want it to, it's time to press it into your mold.
+Fill the Mold Overfill your mold and squeeze tightly so that the bath bomb molds into shape.
+Daria_Cherry / Shutterstock Now that you have your mixture looking and smelling how you want it to, it's time to press it into your mold.
 You can get a bath bomb mold in any shape you desire.
 You can also use an empty plastic ornament, a candy mold, cupcake tins, or even just a measuring cup.
 If you're using a sphere, the key is to overfill each half and then squeeze them together so that the bath bomb stays together.
 If you're using a candy mold or measuring cup, be sure to press the mixture into the mold so that it takes shape.
 Then gently tap the mold and release the finished product.
-Overfill your mold and squeeze tightly so that the bath bomb molds into shape.
-Daria_Cherry / Shutterstock Relax and Enjoy That's all there is to it!
+Relax and Enjoy Anastasiia Krivenok / Getty Images That's all there is to it!
 Now that you're a pro at making homemade bath bombs, you can hand them out as gifts to your friends and family.
 But be sure to keep a few in your own private stash so that you can enjoy the finished product.